Xurupita438/Asimov-capacita-o/README.md

 start a working area (see also: git help tutorial)

-   -clone            Clone a repository into a new directory
+   -clone ---------- Clone a repository into a new directory

-   -init              Create an empty Git repository or reinitialize an
+   -init ---------- Create an empty Git repository or reinitialize an existing one

-   -existing one

 work on the current change (see also: git help everyday)

-   -add               Add file contents to the index
+   -add  ---------- Add file contents to the index

-   -mv                Move or rename a file, a directory, or a symlink
+   -mv ---------- Move or rename a file, a directory, or a symlink

-   -restore           Restore working tree files
+   -restore ---------- Restore working tree files

-   -rm                Remove files from the working tree and from the
+   -rm ---------- Remove files from the working tree and from the index

-   -index

    -sparse-checkout   Initialize and modify the sparse-checkout

 examine the history and state (see also: git help revisions)

-   -bisect            Use binary search to find the commit that
+   -bisect ---------- Use binary search to find the commit that introduced a bug

-   -introduced a bug

-   -diff              Show changes between commits, commit and working
+   -diff ---------- Show changes between commits, commit and working tree, etc

-   -tree, etc

-   -grep              Print lines matching a pattern
+   -grep ---------- Print lines matching a pattern

-   -log               Show commit logs
+   -log ---------- Show commit logs

-   -show              Show various types of objects
+   -show ---------- Show various types of objects

-   -status            Show the working tree status
+   -status ---------- Show the working tree status

 grow, mark and tweak your common history

-   -branch            List, create, or delete branches
+   -branch ---------- List, create, or delete branches

-   -commit            Record changes to the repository
+   -commit ---------- Record changes to the repository

-   -merge             Join two or more development histories together
+   -merge ---------- Join two or more development histories together

-   -rebase            Reapply commits on top of another base tip
+   -rebase ---------- Reapply commits on top of another base tip

-   -reset             Reset current HEAD to the specified state
+   -reset ---------- Reset current HEAD to the specified state

-   -switch            Switch branches
+   -switch ---------- Switch branches

-   -tag               Create, list, delete or verify a tag objectmsigned with GPG
+   -tag ---------- Create, list, delete or verify a tag objectmsigned with GPG

 collaborate (see also: git help workflows)

-   -fetch             Download objects and refs from another repository
+   -fetch ---------- Download objects and refs from another repository

-   -pull              Fetch from and integrate with another repository or a local branch
+   -pull ---------- Fetch from and integrate with another repository or a local branch

-   -push              Update remote refs along with associated objects
+   -push ---------- Update remote refs along with associated objects

-'git help -a' and 'git help -g' list available subcommands and some concept guides.
-See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
-See 'git help git' for an overview of the system.
-See 'git help <command>' to read about a specific subcommand

 Main Porcelain Commands

-   -add                  Add file contents to the index
+   -add  ----------  Add file contents to the index

-   -am                   Apply a series of patches from a mailbox
+   -am ----------  Apply a series of patches from a mailbox

-   -archive              Create an archive of files from a named tree
+   -archive ---------- Create an archive of files from a named tree

-   -bisect               Use binary search to find the commit that introduced a bug
+   -bisect  ---------- Use binary search to find the commit that introduced a bug

-   -branch               List, create, or delete branches
+   -branch   ----------  List, create, or delete branches

-   -bundle               Move objects and refs by archive
+   -bundle ----------   Move objects and refs by archive

-   -checkout             Switch branches or restore working tree files
+   -checkout ---------- Switch branches or restore working tree files